IABTechLab/uid2docs/api/v2/guides/custom-publisher-integration.md

-[UID2 API Documentation](../../README.md) > [v1](../README.md) > [Integration Guides](README.md) > Custom Publisher Integration Guide
+[UID2 API Documentation](../../README.md) > [v2](../README.md) > [Integration Guides](README.md) > Custom Publisher Integration Guide

 # Server-Only UID2 Integration Guide

 This guide is intended for app developers and CTV broadcasters who would like to generate identity tokens utilizing UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.

 The guide outlines the [basic steps](#integration-steps) that you need to consider for your custom integration.
 For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, how to refresh tokens, deal with missing identities, and handle user opt-outs.
-Here's an [example application](https://example-srvonly-integ.uidapi.com/) the demonstrates the workflow.
-For the application documentation, see [Server-Only UID2 Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/server_only/README.md).
 See also [FAQs](#faqs).

->TIP: To facilitate the process of establishing client identity using UID2 and retrieving advertising tokens, consider using the [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md).
+>TIP: To facilitate the process of establishing client identity using UID2 and retrieving advertising tokens, consider using the [Client-Side Identity JavaScript SDK](../sdks/client-side-identity.md).
 For details, see [UID2 SDK Integration Guide](./publisher-client-side.md).

 ## Integration Steps